richie48/lru-cache-build/README.md

 # lru-cache-build

-Built a cache based on least recently used.
+Built a cache based on least recently used.A Least Recently Used (LRU) Cache organizes items in order of use, allowing you to quickly identify which item hasn't been used for the longest amount of time.

 #Made use of double linkedlist so i can be able to keep insert and delete nodes at constant time in my cache.